| Type: | Package |

 coefficient to the total sum (as measured in the above section) is compared to

-option.
-When less than or equal to ztol
+the ztol option.
+When less than or equal to ztol, that coefficient

 intervals near or containing zero, setting this option to anything other than